 The Law Library provides a serene environment for research, study, and intellectual engagement.
-If you have questions about using our space, you can contact our Circulation Services Manager.
+If you have questions about using our space, you can contact our Access Services Manager.

 Help us keep the Library space quiet, safe, and clean by following the guildelines below.

 - Mobile phones - set them to silent.
 Take all calls outside of the Law Library.
-The Law Library is next to a shaded courtyard that is ideal for private phone calls, meals, and conversations.
+The Law Library is next to a shaded courtyard that is ideal for private phone calls and conversations.

 - Music and video - use headphones at a volume that will not disturb others.

 Fire alarms.
 Leave immediately, using the stairs.
 Do not use the elevator.